nadigerdivya/Interview_Questions/README.md

 20. What is Wrapper function? why it is required? what it does?
 21. Difference between let and const?
 Ans - Reassignment is not possible to const but in let it is possible.
 22. Difference between arrow function and regular function?
 When to choose between them?
-23. What is callback hell in javascript
+23. What is callback hell in javascript?
+24. What are the advantages and disadvantages of closure?

 HTML and CSS
 ---------------